Associate Professor, English, Rhetoric and Composition

 Office: Alumni 205

-Dr. Powell teaches courses in visual culture and writing, public rhetoric, and Post-colonial literature, as well as introductory courses in literature.
+Dr. Powell teaches classes in writing and visual culture, public rhetoric, and Post-colonial literature, as well as introductory courses in literature.
 Past courses include cultural rhetorics and writing, writing as social action, and teaching writing.
 Although her courses are different in purpose and scale, students in her classes should expect to write to learn, to compose their ideas, and to communicate them through traditional forms as well as new media platforms of their choosing.
 She serves as Director of the First Year Writing Experience.

 “Conflicting Voices in the Classroom: Students Developing their Own Critical Consciousness.”
 Practice in Context: Situating the Work of Writing Teachers.
 Eds.
 Cindy Moore and Peggy O’Neill.
 Urbana: NCTE, 2002.
 158-167.